Buying the Best Hat for Your Face Shape

 Your square face is a masterpiece of angles.
 That said, be careful not to choose an angular hat that compounds the geometry.
 Consider a beret that will add curves to the equation.
 Go for hat styles with a rounded brim.
 A bowler, with its soft curves and short, upturned brim will soften the hard angle of your jawline.
 Any hat that sits higher on your forehead will help elongate the lower part of your face.
 You can also give your hat a flirty little tilt to create a sense asymmetry.

-A heart face looks best in rounded hats and shorter brims.
+A heart-shaped face looks best in rounded hats and shorter brims.
 You should steer clear of wide, flat brims that draw attention to your small chin.
-A heart shaped face can carry off most hats, however, buckets and boater styles can be particularly flattering.
-Be wary of brims that are too small; they will add unwanted width to your forehead.
+A heart shaped face can carry off most hats however, buckets and boater styles can be particularly flattering.
+Be wary of brims that are too small.
+They will add unwanted width to your forehead.
 Conversely, wide brims will further narrow the lower half of your face.

 Great Tips for Rocking Your New Hat

 You of the oval-shaped face are the luckiest of all.
 Oval faces can pull off almost any style hat with great aplomb.
 However, certain hats can make your perfect symmetry appear long and narrow, so beware!
 Hats with deep crowns and wide, flared brims are the best for you.
 Check out menswear-inspired fedoras, bowlers and porkpies for a super flattering look.

 You can use these general guidelines to help with your search, but don’t get to wrapped up in the details.
 Just go out there and have fun shopping for and wearing your new hat!